MartinTheDoge/MartinTheDoge/README.md

-Beginner programmer
+Beginner programmer,
-Kinda new to github
+Kinda new to github,
 I like to learn things